lightstep/lightstep-tracer-ruby/README.md

 # WORK IN PROGRESS

-This is not yet working code!!!
+This library is still a work in progress.